-Will GM or Tesla buyers lose electric-car tax credits first?
+Will GM or Tesla buyers lose electric-car tax credits first? (updated)

 The Detroit automaker delivered its 100,000th Chevrolet Volt on August 1, 2016.

-Sales of the now-discontinued Chevy Spark EV (totaling 7,400) and Cadillac ELR (about 3,000) likely put its total plug-in car sales over 100,000 units earlier still.
+Through December 2017, GM had sold 168,183 plug-in cars—Chevy Volts, Spark EVs, and Bolt EVs, plus Cadillac ELRs and CT6 PHEVs.

-GM hasn't discussed detailed sales targets or production volumes for the Bolt EV, deliveries of which won't be underway in all 50 states until September.
+GM hasn't discussed detailed sales targets or production volumes for the Bolt EV, which became available in all 50 states last August and sold 2,000 to 3,200 units in the last six months of 2017.

+CHECK OUT: How to buy or lease an electric car: advice from owner who's done it four times

 The only other automaker that may reach the credit limit in the near future is Nissan, although it is moving at a somewhat slower pace than GM or Tesla.

-Note: EDITOR'S NOTE: We originally published this article a year ago, in February 2017.
-We have updated it with sales information as of the end of last year.